UV Water Filter: Steripen Adventurer Opti Review

-I was not 100% convinced by the Sawyer Mini water filter and in my research, I came across the Steripen Adventurer Opti.
-It was definitely more of an investment due to its higher cost, but one that, two and a half years later, has paid for itself many times over due to its versatility of use, portableness and speed of purification.
+I was not 100% convinced by the Sawyer Mini water filter, I did some research and came across the Steripen Adventurer Opti.
+It was definitely more of an investment due to its higher cost, but one that I know has paid for itself many times over due to its versatility of use, portableness and speed of purification.

-Is the Steripen Adventurer UV water filter for you?
+Is the Steripen Adventurer Opti water filter for you?

 The Steripen Adventurer Opti has been an excellent purchase for me as it suits my style of travel.
 I regularly visit countries and cities where tap water isn’t safe to drink (or no one is quite sure) and I don’t want to take the risk.

-When I bought this Steripen, I was also looking for a portable water purification system: something fast and lightweight that would function as a backpacking water filter, both day-to-day as I'm travelling but also on the trail, where it would quickly - and easily - make water safe to drink.
+When I bought this Steripen, I was also looking for a portable water purification system, something fast and lightweight that would function as a backpacking water filter, both day-to-day as I’m travelling but also on the trail, where it would quickly – and easily – purifier water.

-Two German guys on the campsite had the Sawyer Dual Bag Water Purification System (which youhang from a tree and let gravity push the water from one bag through the water filter and into the second bag) while the Sawyer Mini water filter (which my dad has assured me works excellently for filtering water taken directly from muddy puddles) would have been perfect in the situation too.
+Two German guys on the campsite had the Sawyer Gravity Water Filter (which you basically hang from a tree and let gravity push the water from one bag through the water filter and into the second bag) while the Sawyer Mini water filter (which my dad has since assured me works excellently for filtering water taken directly from muddy puddles) would have been perfect in the situation too.

-A final alternative to investing in this backpacking water filter is to rely on boiling water, the cheapest method.
-It's fail safe, but one that's time consuming, particularly when you have to boil water for longer periods of time at altitude and then have to wait for the water to cool.
-It can also leave the water with a slightly metallic taste.
+A final alternative to investing in one of these hiking or backpacking water filters is to rely on boiling water, the cheapest method.
+It’s fairly fail safe, but one I’ve personally found time consuming, particularly when you have to boil water for longer periods of time at altitude and then you’ve got to wait for the water to cool.
+It can often leave the water with a slightly metallic taste.

 70g (2.5oz) without batteries